 The Short-Term Research Publication Grants provide support to scholars to prepare research manuscripts for publication.
 Preference will be given to applicants whose work supports the vision of AAUW: to break through educational and economic barriers so that all women have a fair chance.

 Time must be available for eight consecutive weeks of final writing and editing in response to issues raised in critical reviews.
-These grants can be awarded to both tenure-track and part-time faculty, and to new and established researchers.
-The grants are designed to assist the candidate in obtaining tenure and other promotions.
+These fellowships can be awarded to both tenure-track and part-time faculty, and to new and established researchers.
+The fellowships are designed to assist the candidate in obtaining tenure and other promotions.
 Tenured professors are not eligible.
+Open to applicants in all fields of study.
+Scholars engaged in science, technology, engineering and math fields or those researching gender issues are especially encouraged to apply.

 Applications are open August 1–November 1.